LibrePhotos/librephotos/README.md

 - Django backend & React frontend.
 - In development.
 Contributions are welcome!

-**Currently the project is in very early stages, so run it only for the sake of checking it out.**
+**Currently the project is in very early stages, some bugs may exist.
+If you find any please log an issue**

 ### Features